Chronic pain

 What can I do to manage chronic pain?

 Medicines alone are not usually enough to manage chronic pain.
-If you have chronic pain, you will also need other treatments, such as:
+If you have chronic pain, your doctor may recommend other treatments, such as:

-- psychological approaches (such as cognitive behavioural therapy (CBT) or mindfulness)
+- psychological therapies such as cognitive behavioural therapy (CBT) or mindfulness

 - seeing a physiotherapist or exercise physiologist